-• Ensure lesson planning demonstrates explicit provision for capitalising on pupils' well developed skills in taking responsibility for their learning behaviours and leading their own learning.
+- Ensure the newly appointed leader for safety and behaviour continues to ensure robust and rigorous systems are in place to ensure all pupils are safe. - Ensure lesson planning demonstrates explicit provision for capitalising on pupils' well developed skills in taking responsibility for their learning behaviours and leading their own learning.